FoolingMyselfWithDreams/YT-TMS-Finder/README.md

    You could also pick Full Control and give the program all permissions that way.

    You will have to do this for every .bat file in the folder.

+   Often this error happens because your Windows user account isn't automatically set to have Admin rights.
+You may want to look up on how to do change this to avoid this type of error in the future entirely.

    Your antivirus or firewall could also be blocking the program.